5th Floor, Brigade Towers,

 The large caliber ammunition market is expected to register a CAGR of more than 4% during the forecast period (2020-2025).

-The study offers insights about the latest innovation, R&D, and procurement of large caliber ammunition by different countries across the globe.
+The study offers insights about the latest innovation, R&D, and procurement of large caliber ammunition by different countries across the world.

 Report scope can be customized per your requirements.
 Click here.

 Territorial disputes that increased in the Middle-East after the reduction in forces from Western countries has resulted in armed conflicts between national armies of various countries.
-Countries in the Middle-East have increased the procurement of artillery systems and mortars over the past decade which has simultaneously generated demand for large caliber ammunition.
-Many countries across the globe such as the United States, India, and China have increased there defense spending significantly since 2010.
+Countries in the Middle-East have increased the procurement of artillery systems and mortars over the past decade, which has simultaneously generated demand for large-caliber ammunition.
+Many countries across the world, such as the United States, India, and China, have increased there defense spending significantly since 2010.
 India increased its military spending from USD 66.25 billion in 2018 to USD 71.13 billion in 2019.
 A large part of this defense spending goes to the procurement and development of weapons and ammunition.
-Many countries are spending a significant amount of money on artillery shells, mortar ammunition etc. For instance, in 2019, Pakistan entered into a deal with Italy for the procurement of 100,000 artillery shells.
+Many countries are spending a significant amount of money on artillery shells, mortar ammunition, etc. For instance, in 2019, Pakistan entered into a deal with Italy for the procurement of 100,000 artillery shells.
 In 2019, the United States Navy also inked a USD 22.7 million deal with BAE Systems for Bofors 57MK3 Gun System for its Littoral Combat Ships.
 Technological advancement such as precision-guided technology, etc. is another factor that is driving the market growth.
-In an effort to further strengthen its border defense, India confirmed the order of buying precision guided Excalibur 155 mm artillery rounds from the United States in 2019.
+In an effort to further strengthen its border defense, India confirmed the order of buying precision-guided Excalibur 155 mm artillery rounds from the United States in 2019.
 The study offers insights about the latest innovation, R&D, and procurement of large-caliber ammunition by different countries across the world.

 To understand key trends, Download Sample Report